victor-lillo/react-confirm-toast/README.md

 Creates a toast notification which allows you to confirm or reject the execution of a function.

+Check the [documentation web](https://react-confirm-toast-docs.vercel.app/) for a live demo.

 ## Installation

 Install using npm: